fmelods/fmelods/README.md

 ### Felipe Melo

 ##

-This is the place where my developer history is registered.

-- 💬 I'm interested at Software Development, Data Science and Cibersecurity
+- 💬 I'm interested at Software Development, Data Science and Cybersecurity
 - 🔭 Presently working on Polo Comércio Internacional
 - 🌱 I’m currently learning more about Cloud Computing, .NET and VBA
 - ⚡ My hobbies are read, play chess, draw and go out with my dog and my girlfriend.
 I also know all countries capitals

-"I hope to be stronger tomorrow"
+##

 <div>
   <a href="https://github.com/fmelods">